 Financial assistance is available to part-time and full-time School of Continuing & Professional Studies students in the form of grants, loans, scholarships, tax credits, remission, and payment plans.
 An approved financial aid award must be verified prior to registration.
-Learn more about available financial aid at the School of Continuing & Professional Studies (https://caps.wustl.edu/tuition-aid/financial-aid/).
+Learn more about available financial aid at the School of Continuing & Professional Studies.

-- St. Louis Area Civic & School District Tuition Assistance - School district teachers and civic employees in the City of Clayton, University City, St. Louis City and St. Louis County are eligible to take classes at a substantially reduced rate.
-Learn more about the St. Louis Area City & School District Tuition Assistance program (https://caps.wustl.edu/items/stl-schooldistrict/). - · Veteran Benefits - VA, GI Bill, and Yellow Ribbon Program benefits are available.
-Learn more about our benefit programs for military students (https://caps.wustl.edu/tuition-aid/financial-aid/veterans-benefits/). - Contractor Services Scholarship Program - Contract employees who work full time on Washington University's campuses are encouraged to take classes at the School of Continuing & Professional Studies for free or reduced cost.
+- St. Louis Area Civic & School District Tuition Assistance - Veteran Benefits - VA, GI Bill, and Yellow Ribbon Program benefits are available.
+Learn more about our benefit programs for military students. - Contractor Services Scholarship Program - Contract employees who work full time on Washington University's campuses are encouraged to take classes at the School of Continuing & Professional Studies for free or reduced cost.
 This program allows employees to earn a degree or certificate or to simply explore their interests in a stimulating academic setting.
-Learn more about the Contractor Services Scholarship program (https://caps.wustl.edu/items/washucontractor-services-scholarship/).
+Learn more about the Contractor Services Scholarship program.